🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Step 1: Create Your Account

-Enter your email and create a password.
+Enter your email and set a password.

-Step 2: Download the Splashtop Streamer
+Step 2: Install the Streamer on the Host

-Log in with the same account credentials.
+Sign in with the same account and leave the machine powered on.

-How to Use Splashtop Autonomous Endpoint Management
+How to Use Splashtop Autonomous Endpoint Manager

 Here’s how to use it step by step.